algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - Pushes: uint64
 - A times B. Panic on overflow.

-It is worth noting that there are 10,000,000,000,000,000 micro-Algos in the total supply, or a bit less than 2^54.
-When doing rational math, e.g. (A * (N/D)) as ((A * N) / D) one should limit the numerator to less than 2^10 to be completely sure there won't be overflow.
 Overflow is an error condition which halts execution and fails the transaction.
-Full precision is available from `mullw`.
+Full precision is available from `mulw`.

 ## <